Exploring Downtown Juneau

 If exploring has made you thirsty, downtown Juneau is home to about 30 saloons, many with a rich history.
 Enjoy a pint at Gold Rush-era Red Dog Saloon or the Alaskan Hotel & Bar.
 On Front Street, you can visit Juneau’s first saloon, Imperial Bar, which was built in 1890 and still features a pressed tin ceiling from more than a century ago.
 Enjoy beer tastings and tours at the more modern Alaskan Brewery Company where the state’s popular Alaskan Amber is made.

 For a more traditional look at Juneau’s history, visit the Alaska State Museum, home to an impressive collection of exhibits on Alaska’s native culture, Russian settlers, and wildlife.
-(Note: the State Museum is closed until spring 2016 for construction of a new facility.)
+(Note: the State Museum will reopen in June 2016.)
 To learn more about Alaska’s pioneer and mining history, explore the Juneau-Douglas City Museum, a short walk uphill from the waterfront.
 Here you can visit the site of the official raising of the 49-star U.S. flag designating Alaska as a state on July 4, 1959.
 Or take a short drive (or 45-minute stroll) to Last Chance Mining Museum where you’ll enjoy hands-on exhibits at what was once the world's largest and most advanced hard-rock gold mine.

 If you are visiting during summer months, enjoy a free tour of Alaska’s Capitol (call to check on tour times & availability) and see where political powers pass new laws.
 Although it has no dome, the building features marble columns, a reproduction of the Liberty Bell, historical photographs, and paintings.
 Across Main Street is the State Office Building (locals call it “the SOB”) where you’ll have a spectacular view of Juneau from the 8th floor.
 Round out your government tour with a quick stop by the Governor’s House, where twelve governors have resided over the years.